 Who We Are

-Earth.Org is a global not-for-profit environmental organisation headquartered in Hong Kong.
-It raises awareness about the loss of biodiversity and the deteriorating conditions of natural ecosystems worldwide.
+Earth.Org is a not-for-profit environmental organisation engaging in climate communications.
+EO raises awareness about the catastrophically fast rate of biodiversity loss, and rapidly deteriorating conditions of natural ecosystems worldwide.

-Leveraging the power of facts, Earth.Org enhances scientific dissemination by breaking down the complex advancements in environmental sciences into accurate, synthesised and engaging content for educational, advocacy and policy purposes.
+Leveraging the power of data, Earth.Org enhances scientific dissemination by breaking down the complex advancements in environmental sciences into accurate, synthesised and engaging content for educational, advocacy and policy purposes.

 Initiatives undertaken by Earth.Org are informed by scientific data drawn from the most credible sources, including universities and accredited research institutions.